This post may contain affiliate / compensated links. For full information, please see my disclaimer here.

 Travelling solo is all about discovering new experiences and testing the boundaries of your comfort zone.
 For some, the uncertainty and the unfamiliar are all part of the adventure.
 But if you suffer from anxiety, the thought of going on the trip of your dreams can quickly become too much of a nightmare to contemplate.

 Ultimately, you know what works for you, but you don’t have to completely rule out solo travel if you suffer from anxiety.
-So, I’ve compiled a short list of suggestions below to help you navigate the trip of your dreams.
+So, I’ve compiled a quick list of suggestions below to help you keep those demons at bay and navigate the trip of your dreams.

 Don’t rush into something you’re not comfortable with

 Photo credit: AnneLaure Artaud

 Travelling solo is an amazing experience.
 I would go as far say there’s just nothing quite like it.
 But it does have its fair share of challenges.
 If you suffer from anxiety it is absolutely possible to travel solo.
 It just takes an extra dose of self-care for you to have the best time.

 If you’re feeling particularly worried about the idea of travelling solo, go easy on yourself and take it one step at a time.
 Start small to build your experience.
 Visit a neighbouring country first for a couple of days.
 Maybe even meet up with a friend along the way for some extra support.

 You will feel a lot more confident once you’ve had a few practice trips, and it will take some of the pressure off.
 Ultimately, having a desire to travel the world is commendable, but when it comes to self-care, it’s important to build up your confidence first or run the risk of being put off for life!

 Anxiety has the malignant tendency of hitting you without reason or warning.
 It’s cruel and debilitating and can prevent you from leaving your bed the whole day.
 You can’t predict how you will feel, and you can’t control every aspect of solo travel.